simmi9/todo_sql_flutter/README.md

 fork/ clone the app
 - make sure you have latest version of flutter installed
 -  run it on android or iphone.
 Certain features of sqllite do not work on flutter web.
 - ms setting for developer might be needed to be set.

+## screen shots
+add_todo.png
+done_todo.png
+not_done_todo.png
+search_todo.png
+todo_All.png